WhitelistVideo

 The Whitelist Approach

-2. Approve only the channels you trust
+2. You only unlock the channels you trust.

 How It Works in Practice